BernardTsai/vnf-designer/README.md

 The rendering capabilities can be extended by simply adding new templates into templates.js.

 A model of a demo solution is provided as an example.

-For a quick evaluation simply use the service on github pages: https://bernardtsai.github.io/vnf-designer/

 For further questions please contact: bernard@tsai.eu